google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 1. Philosophical Foundations

-Authors such as Creswell emphasize that research methodology is rooted in philosophical assumptions.
-This includes perspectives like positivism interpretivism, and realism, which shape how data is collected and analyzed.
+Authors like Creswell emphasize that research methodology is rooted in philosophical assumptions.
+These assumptions encompass perspectives such as positivism, interpretivism, and realism, which influence how data is collected and analyzed.

 2. Research Approach

 Kothari (2004) defines the approach as the overarching strategy that influences the choice of data collection methods.
-This includes qualitative, quantitative, and mixed methods.
+This encompasses qualitative, quantitative, and mixed-methods approaches.

 3. Research Design

-According to Saunders et al. (2019), the significance of research design is critical as it maps the structure and order of the entire research process, ensuring alignment with research questions.
+According to Saunders et al. (2019), the significance of research design lies in its critical role in mapping the structure and order of the entire research process, thereby ensuring alignment with the research questions.

 Table 2: Types of Research Methodologies